jerryvarghese1/bpsci/docs/core/ref_frame.md

 ## ```ref_frame```

-Internal class, cannot easily be animated.
+Internal class, not recommended for direct use.
 Initializes a reference frame that other objects and animations can be the child of.
 In blender, this takes the form of an Empty object.

 ### Initialization
 ```python